Bonus material: Download Marketing Positioning Checklist.

 What we often don’t realize is that the choices we made early about our product category can box us in unfavorable ways.

-The good news is, categories today are much more “fluid”, the borders between different categories are not always clear, and categories and are evolving faster than even before.
+The good news is, categories today are much more “fluid”, the borders between different categories are not always clear, and categories and are evolving faster than ever before.

 So you might still choose an adjacent category.